 - Painkillers are available if needed.

 - You will be given an antibiotic tablet prior to discharge.
-If your blood group is Rhesus Negative, you will be offered an injection of anti-D.
+If your blood group is Rhesus negative, you will be offered an injection of anti-D.

 - Most women stay for about 3 hours after the procedure and can go home if feeling well and bleeding is not heavy.

-Medical Management of Miscarriage
+Medical management of miscarriage

-- You may experience cramp-like period pains and heavier bleeding than a normal period, possibly passing fleshy tissue.
+- You may experience cramp-like period pains and heavier bleeding than a normal period, possibly passing tissue.

 - Most women stay in the ward for about six hours; occasionally, an overnight stay is required.